Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/03-Configuration/VI. IIS-Web-Server-Configuration.md

 - Navigated to `C:\inetpub\wwwroot`
 - Replaced `iisstart.htm` with a custom HTML file: `index.html`
 - Edited the file to display a custom message:
-  `"Welcome to the Internal Web Server - Configured by Hugh Chanetsa"`
+  `"MeiVault Systems Internal Portal - Configured by Hugh Chanetsa"`

 📸 **Modified `index.html` in Notepad**